List of water speed records: 1950s

 In 1952, Sayres drove Slo-Mo-Shun to 287.25 km/h, a 29 km/h increase on his previous record.

-The renewed American success persuaded Malcolm Campbell's son, Donald, who had already driven Blue Bird K4 to within sight of his father's record, to make a further push for the record.
-However, Blue Bird K4 was by now 12 years old, with a 20-year-old engine, and Campbell struggled to reach the speeds of the Seattle-built boat.
+The renewed American success persuaded Malcolm Campbell's son, Donald, who had already driven Blue Bird K4 within sight of his father's record, to further push for the record.
+However, Blue Bird K4 was then 12 years old, with a 20-year-old engine, and Campbell struggled to reach the speeds of the Seattle-built boat.
 In late 1951, it was written off after suffering a structural failure at 170 mph on Coniston Water.

-At this time, yet another land speed driver entered the fray.
-Englishman John Cobb, was hoping to reach 200 mph in his jet-powered Crusader.
-A radical design, the Crusader reversed the ‘three-pointer’ design, placing the sponsons at the rear of the hull.
-On 29 September 1952 Cobb tried to beat the world record on Loch Ness but, while travelling at an estimated 210 mph, Crusaders front plane collapsed and the craft instantly disintegrated.
-Cobb was retrieved from the water but had already died of shock.
+At this time, yet another land-speed driver entered the fray.
+Englishman John Cobb was hoping to reach 200 mph in his jet-powered Crusader.
+A radical design, the Crusader reversed the 'three-pointer' design, placing the sponsons at the rear of the hull.
+On 29 September 1952, Cobb tried to beat the world record on Loch Ness but, while travelling at an estimated 210 mph, Crusaders front plane collapsed and the craft instantly disintegrated.
+Cobb was retrieved from the water but had already died.

 Two years later, on 8 October 1954, another man would die trying for the record.
 Italian textile magnates Mario Verga and Francesco Vitetta, responding to a prize offer of 5 million lire from the Italian Motorboat Federation to any Italian who broke the world record, built a sleek piston-engined hydroplane to claim the record.
 Named Laura III, after Verga's daughter, the boat was fast but unstable.
-Travelling across Lake Iseo, in Northern Italy, at close to 306 km/h, Verga lost control of Laura III, and was thrown out into the water when the boat somersaulted.
-Like Cobb, he died of shock.
+Travelling across Lake Iseo, in Northern Italy, at close to 306 km/h, Verga lost control of Laura III and was thrown out into the water when the boat somersaulted.
+Like Cobb, he died.

 Following Cobb's death, Donald Campbell started working on a new Bluebird, K7, a jet-powered hydroplane.
-Learning the many lessons from Cobb's ill-starred Crusader, K7 was designed as a classic 3 pointer with sponsons forward alongside the cockpit.
+Learning the many lessons from Cobb's ill-starred Crusader, K7 was designed as a classic 3-pointer with sponsons forward alongside the cockpit.
 She was designed by Ken and Lewis Norris in 1953-54 and was completed in early 1955.
 She was powered by a Metropolitan-Vickers Beryl turbojet of 3500 lbf thrust.
 K7 was of all-metal construction and proved to have extremely high rigidity.

 Campbell and K7 set a new record of 325.60 km/h on Ullswater in July 1955.
 Campbell and K7 went on to break the record a further six times over the next nine years in the US and England (Coniston Water), finally increasing it to 444.71 km/h at Lake Dumbleyung in Western Australia in 1964.
 Campbell thus became the most prolific water speed record breaker of all time.